-- Submit an application to the Admissions Office (\$10 non-refundable fee). - · For each semester attending, submit a letter of good standing from their regular college, dated after the end of the last term attended.

-- Meet course prerequisites.
-(Transcript may be required for advisement.) - If taking English or math, show successful completion of appropriate college level English and/or algebrabased math course(s), or satisfy the course's Mandatory Assessment Requirements.
+- Submit an application to the Admissions Office (\$10 non-refundable fee). - For each semester attending, submit a letter of good standing from their regular college, dated after the end of the last term attended. - Meet course prerequisites.
+(Transcript may be required for advisement.) - If taking English or math, show successful completion of appropriate college level English and/or algebra-based math course(s), or satisfy the course's Mandatory Assessment Requirements.

-Note: Transient students are not eligible for financial aid through Chattanooga State.
+Note: Transient students cannot enroll until the first day of regular registration for a semester, nor are they eligible to receive financial aid through Chattanooga State.